romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 Opening easy to review pull requests, giving relevant feedback, or responding to feedback is hard.
 It requires a good mix of soft and hard skills, which are often overlooked.

-Like any activity, practice makes perfect, and I believe anyone can become better at it.
+Like any activity, practice makes perfect, and anyone can become better at it.
 <!--more-->

 In this blog post, I summarized all the best practices I learned along the years.